qiita-spots/qiita/qiita_pet/support_files/doc/source/faq.rst

    system will let you know if you have errors or missing columns.
 The most common errors are: the sample name column should be named sample\_name, duplicated sample names are not permitted.
-For a full list of required fields, visit :doc:`tutorials/prepare-information-files`.
+For a full list of required fields, visit :doc:`gettingstartedguide/index`.
 #. **Add a prep information file to your study for each data type.** The prep
    information file should contain all the samples in the sample information file or a subset.
-If you have more than one FASTQ file set (forward, reverse (optional) and barcodes) you will need to add a :ref:`run_prefix <required-fields-for-preprocessing-target-gene-data>` column.
+If you have more than one FASTQ file set (forward, reverse (optional) and barcodes) you will need to add a run_prefix column, see :ref:`prepare_information_files`.
    A prep information file and a QIIME compatible mapping file will be available for download after the prep information file is added successfully.